aclark4life/python-packages-doc/ex4.rst

     $ bin/django runserver

-Open the following URL in your web browser:
+And open the following URL in your web browser:

  - http://127.0.0.1:8000/admin/

-And you should see:
+You should see:

 .. image:: https://github.com/aclark4life/pythonpackages-docs/raw/master/django.png